christinaalfast/CPR-Finder/README.md

 You are now ready to run CPR-Finder.ps1.
 We recommend running the script with a newly created user account with no specific or privileged access rights if you want to locate files with “unprotected” cpr-numbers.
 If your objective is to identify every file with cpr-numbers in them, you can scan using a privileged account which has read access to all your data.

-To scan all fixed drives on localhost run:
+Scans all document files on all fixed drives on localhost open powershell and run:

 		CPR-Finder.ps1

-To scan all servers in your domain run:
+Or to scan all servers in your domain run:

 		CPR-Finder.ps1 -ScanMode ServersOnly
 Refer to the examples for further details.

 ## Usage
+Identifies shares and checks file content for cpr-numbers (Danish Social Security Numbers).
+The search is performed based on regular expressions.
+   Modulus 11 check is performed to minimize the amount of false positives.
+Dates where modulus 11 is not upheld are excluded.
+This tool will allow you to scan your environment.
+The tool is not meant as a substitute for a commercial enterprise solution if that is what you require.
+### Modes
 CPR-Finder can run in three  modes:

 **1. Host-Only Mode** (Default)